"Please Please Me"

 The same was true for for "Please Please Me" which I especially liked with the harmonica intro and those pleading lyrics of "come on, come on, come on, come on " followed by the suggestive line: "Please please me oh yeah like I please you."
 I thought this was more sophisticated songwriting than most rock n' roll groups were singing at that time.

-"The Soho Serenade" is available at this link:
+is available as a single from CD Baby at this link:

-Hear the early 1960s recordings on these CDs...
+There are early Beatles recordings on these CDs...